JonColman/Flash-Card-Project/README.md

 For example: turkish_words.csv

 This is so that the project can recognise the language name, and label accordingly.
+All translation files must be saved in the data directory

 ### CSV Layout